h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Quiz/L2_2_Quiz.md

 3. If we have another random variable $Y$ with the same possible values but is deterministic (i.e., one outcome has probability 1), what is its entropy?
 4. Explain why the uniform distribution has maximum entropy among all distributions over the same set of values

+For a detailed explanation of this question, see [Question 1: Entropy Calculations and Properties](L2_2_1_explanation.md).

 ## Question 2

 ### Problem Statement